2sic/oqtane-theme-2shine-bs5/readme.md

 ## Todo 2dm/2tl

-1. Add `Default` etc. styles/layouts to json so it's not fallbacked
 1. Breadcrumb revealer doesn't work as expected, only hides "Home"
 1. Styling of footer menu
 1. configurable settings don't work at all ATM